chinamike65/hugo-tuolesi/content/book3/book3en.md

 Master Tsongkhapa………………..
 11

-Greatness of the "Great Exposition of the Stages of the Path"...
+Greatness of the "Great Treatise on the Stages of the Path of Enlightenment "...
 17

 1. An extraordinary author ………….. …….17